 Photo credit: @jarredspec on Instagram - Owharoa Falls

 The Falls Retreat is a stunning haven, and an ideal stop.
-Located just opposite the Owahroa Falls, the venue offers award winning dining and boutique accomodation options.
-Book ahead to enjoy the Social Pizza Nights on selected Fridays, for those wanting a casual style of dining.
-Or for a little more luxury, the Paddock to Plate Dining Experience on Saturday evenings is a 4-course degustation menu.
-Sunday lunches offer the perfect family style set menu.
+Located just opposite the Owharoa Falls, the venue offers award winning dining and boutique accommodation options.
+Book ahead to enjoy a variety of dining experiences.
+Learn more and view the options here.

 There are “in-house” dining options available for all overnight guests.
 This means you can enjoy a 2-course restaurant quality meal in the comfort of your own cottage.
 A continental breakfast is included as standard, or you can upgrade to a cooked breakfast, both of which are also delivered to the cottages.